FarronF/limerick-council-meetings/meetings/2025/02/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th January 2025.md

 Summer 2025 providing improved access from the Castletroy \ Garryglass \ Groody Park

-Road areas to Childers Road and to the City.---
+Road areas to Childers Road and to the City.
+---
 11

 Under Bus Connects a new and improved high frequency bus service will operate from UL